Sendouc/sendou.ink/content/articles/sendouq-faq.md

 ## Why can't I see my rank history?

-Rank history becomes available once you've played 7 sets, provided three server days have elapsed since your first set.
+Rank history becomes available once you've played 7 sets on 3 separate days on server time.

 ## Both teams misreported the score.
 What do I do?